-Segovia’s platform is already being used to deliver critical payments in challenging environments around the world.
-In Liberia, for example, Save the Children is using Segovia to distribute relief funds to communities hit by Ebola.
+Segovia’s platform is already being used to manage critical payments in challenging environments around the world.
+In Liberia, for example, Save the Children is using Segovia to coordinate distribution of relief funds to communities hit by Ebola.
 In East Africa, GiveDirectly has been using Segovia to put working capital in the hands of the extreme poor.

 Our platform supports bulk payments and other distributions (e.g. vouchers) for NGO and commercial partners looking to:

 Integrate across payment providers - and across countries - to seamlessly schedule, issue, and reconcile payments.